-Although this result investigates the structure of $3$-Lie derivations on generalized matrix algebras, its proof shares certain similarities with the proof of Proposition \ref{xxsec3.1}.
-Therefore, in what follows, we shall only present the parts where the proofs differ, while referring the reader to the proof of Proposition \ref{xxsec3.1} for the identical portions.
+\right]$, its proof shares considerable similarities with the proof of Proposition \ref{xxsec3.1}.
+Therefore, in what follows, we shall only present the distinct parts comparing with the proof of Proposition \ref{xxsec3.1}, while referring the reader to the proof of Proposition \ref{xxsec3.1} for the same parts.

-It should be noted that the main differences between the two proofs primarily stem from the distinctions between hypothesis (3) and (4) in Proposition \ref{xxsec3.16} and their counterparts in Proposition \ref{xxsec3.1}.
-Consequently, in our subsequent proof, the variations arising from these differences will constitute our primary focus.
+It should be noted that the main differences between the two proofs originate from the distinctions between hypothesis (3) and (4) in Proposition \ref{xxsec3.17} and their counterparts in Proposition \ref{xxsec3.1}.
+Consequently, in our subsequent proof, the variations arising from these differences will be our intensive attentions.